interpretml/interpret-text/README.md

 ### Initializing the `ExplanationDashboard` object

-1. In order to use the visualization dashboard, first you will need to import the `ExplanationDashboard` object from the package.
+1. To use the visualization dashboard, import the `ExplanationDashboard` object from the package.

     ```python
     from interpret_text.widget import ExplanationDashboard
     ```
-2. When initializing the ExplanationDashboard, you will need to pass the local explanation object that is returned by our explainer.
+2. When initializing the ExplanationDashboard, you need to pass the local explanation object that is returned by our explainer.

     ```python
     ExplanationDashboard(local_explanantion)
     ```
-    Note: if you are not using one of our explainers, you will need to create your own explanation object by passing the feature importance values
+    Note: if you are not using one of our explainers, you need to create your own explanation object by passing the feature importance values
     ```python
     from interpret_text.explanation.explanation import _create_local_explanation